Polocsh X3 Projector

 Lamp Life20000 hours30000 hours30000 hours30000 hours

-Controller TypeIR/Bluetooth remote & Android TV virtual remote app remote controlremote controlremote control
+Controller TypeIR/Bluetooth remote & Android TV virtual remote app Remote ControlRemote ControlPhysical buttons (Power, Volume, etc.), BT Remote App for Android/iOS

 Would you recommend this product?